Eight Steps to Enrollment

 6. Enroll with your FMS

 • After receiving your ASMP and enrollment paperwork, the FMS will contact you within three business days.
-If you do not hear from them, please contact CDCO.

 • You will receive FMS enrollment paperwork to make you, or your authorized representative, the employer of record.
 Your desired attendants will get their employment paperwork.